 Let’s be frank, there is only one topmost supply chain challenge for the year 2021.
-Covid-19 continues to upset the economies, even in the nations that have the pandemic under control.
-The timber market is experiencing a variety of hurdles in global supply chains due to the covid-19 outbreak.
+COVID-19 continues to upset the economies, even in nations that have the pandemic under control.
+The timber market is experiencing a variety of hurdles in global supply chains due to the COVID-19 outbreak.
 There has been a steadily growing demand for wood logs.
-But due to slow down in supply chain processes and lack of manpower, there are fewer purchases of logs to be processed.
+But due to a slowdown in supply chain processes and the lack of manpower, there are fewer purchases of logs to be processed.

 With the growing supply chain crisis, freight forwarders are expected to experience a significant supply chain improvement in the upcoming days of 2021.
 It might be the time to stop concentrating much on supply chain visibility and invest more on resources that aid in improving supply chain challenges and complexity.

-But the question arises now, how can companies make their supply chain process more productive, enjoyable, and financially successful amidst these challenges and pains of manual processes?
+But the question arises, how can companies make their supply chain process more productive, enjoyable, and financially successful amidst these challenges and pains of manual processes?

-Adopting a single sourced system, could possibly be the lowest cost solution that will help to mitigate the supply chain disruption.
-Improving efficiency such as updating and streamlining processes will indeed serve the pathways for the forestry industry to keep moving towards sustainability and efficiently optimize the workflow.
+Adopting a single-sourced system could be the lowest-cost solution that will help mitigate supply chain disruption.
+Improving efficiency, such as updating and streamlining processes, will serve the pathways for the forestry industry to keep moving towards sustainability and efficiently optimize the workflow.